mxcl/PromiseKit/Documentation/GettingStarted.md

 pod "PromiseKit/MapKit"
 ```

-All our extensions are available at the [PromiseKit organization](https://github.com/PromiseKit) and you should go there
+All of these extensions are available at the [PromiseKit organization](https://github.com/PromiseKit).
-to see what is available and to read the sources so that you can read the documentation.
-We have copiously documented every
+Go there to see what's available and to read the source code and documentation.
+Every file and function
-file and every function.
+has been copiously documented.

-> We also provide extensions for common libraries like [Alamofire](https://github.com/PromiseKit/Alamofire-).
+> We also provide extensions for common libraries such as [Alamofire](https://github.com/PromiseKit/Alamofire-).

-# Making Promises
+# Making promises

-You can get a long way with our extensions, but sometimes you have to start chains of your own.
-Maybe you have a third party
+The standard extensions will take you a long way, but sometimes you'll still need to start chains
-API that doesn’t provide promises, or maybe you wrote your own asynchronous system.
-Either way, we provide the starting point,
+of your own.
+Maybe you're using a third party API that doesn’t provide promises, or perhaps you wrote
-and if you were to look at the code of our extensions, you would see it is the same method below as we use ourselves.
+your own asynchronous system.
+Either way, it's easy to add promises.
+If you look at the code of the
+standard extensions, you'll see that it uses the same approach  described below.

-Let’s say we have a method:
+Let’s say we have the following method:

 ```swift
 func fetch(completion: (String?, Error?) -> Void)